fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/sdk.md

 We provide <a
 href={`https://github.com/fluxninja/aperture/tree/${apertureVersion}/sdks/`}>Aperture
-SDKs</a> for popular languages.
+SDKs</a> for popular languages, such as :-

+- [Golang][golang]
+- [Java][java]
+- [JavaScript][javascript]

 Aperture SDK allows you to manually wrap any function call or code snippet inside the Service code as a Feature Control Point.
 Every invocation of the Feature is a Flow from the perspective of Aperture.

 It also provides middlewares for popular frameworks, allowing you to easily set traffic Control Points within your service.

-[flow-control]: /concepts/flow-control/flow-control.md
+[flow-control]: /concepts/integrations/flow-control/flow-control.md
 [istio]: /get-started/integrations/flow-control/envoy/istio.md
+[golang]: ./go/manual.md
+[java]: ./java/manual.md
+[javascript]: ./javascript/manual.md